aff3ct/streampu/docs/index.md

 matches **single-rate SDF streaming applications**.

 !!! note
+    This library was previously named "`AFF3CT-core`" as it was first extracted from [AFF3CT](https://github.com/aff3ct/aff3ct).
+Now that it is no longer specific to channel coding and digital communications, the project been has been renamed to `StreamPU`, which is a more meaningful name.

+!!! note
     The **DSEL term** can be sometimes confusing and `StreamPU` can also be seen as a **standard C++ library**.
 The name "DSEL" comes from the ability to write **interpreted Turing-complete programs** using the C++ library.